Onther-Tech/economics/Tokamaklayer2.md

 <br/>
 <br/>

 The picture above shows how the ‘fee token dilemma’ arises.
 Layer 1 describes the underlying blockchain architecture responsible for the security and decentralization of layer 2 networks.
+In our discussion, Ethereum is layer 1.
 Sequencers are entities entitled to produce blocks in the layer 2 environment.

 Let’s look at the bright side first.
 When users make transactions, they purchase TON to pay transaction fees, boosting the price of TON.

 However, you should also see the other side of the picture.
 Sequencers send the information on a bunch of layer 2 transactions to layer 1 for security.
-The problem is that the security fees incur, and sequencers must pay these fees in ETH.
-Consequently, despite taking transaction fees in TON, sequencers swap some TON for ETH to pay layer 1 fees.
+The problem is that the security or layer 1 fees incur, and sequencers must pay these fees in ETH.
+Consequently, despite taking transaction fees in TON, sequencers swap some TON for ETH to cover layer 1 costs.
 Of course, it would bring down the price of TON.
 <br/>
 <br/>